 - Clinical science

 Beta blockers are a group of drugs that inhibit the sympathetic activation of β-adrenergic receptors.
 Cardioselective blockers (e.g., atenolol, bisoprolol) primarily block β1 receptors in the heart, causing decreased heart rate and cardiac contractility, slower AVN conduction, and decreased cardiac workload.
-Nonselective β blockers (e.g., pindolol, propranolol) inhibit all β receptors and may cause bronchoconstriction, peripheral vasoconstriction, and metabolic imbalances (e.g., hyperglycemia, hypertriglyceridemia) in addition to cardiac effects.
+Nonselective β blockers (e.g., pindolol, propranolol) inhibit all β receptors and may cause bronchoconstriction, peripheral vasoconstriction, and metabolic imbalances (e.g., hypo- and hyperglycemia, hypertriglyceridemia) in addition to cardiac effects.
 Cardioselective β blockers have a lower side effect profile and are preferred in the management of coronary heart disease, compensated heart failure, acute coronary syndrome, and in certain types of arrhythmias.
 Propranolol, a nonselective β blocker, is the first-line drug in the management of essential tremor, portal hypertension, migraine prophylaxis, and thyroid storm.
 Beta blockers are contraindicated in patients with symptomatic bradycardia, AV block, decompensated heart failure, and asthma.
 Initiation and cessation of β blocker therapy should always be gradual to avoid side effects or symptoms of withdrawal (rebound tachycardia, hypertension, acute cardiac death).

 |Nonselective beta blockers||Cardioselective beta blockers (β1 selective)||Nonselective beta blockers with additional α blocking action|

 |With ISA (intrinsic sympathomimetic activity)||Without ISA||With ISA||Without ISA|

 β blockers with intrinsic sympathomimetic activity